 A guide to natural and biodegradable fibres that are safe to compost and can be used and washed without shedding tiny plastic microfibres that go on to pollute the land and sea.

 What Are Fibres & Bristles

 Fibres are thin strands that can be spun to form one continuous thread that can be used a rope or thread or if fine enough woven into cloth.
-They can also be stiff and hard and used in brushes.

 Animal derived fibres/bristles range from fine silk to boar bristle hair brushes.

 Bristles and fibres can also be replicated in plastic.
 So acrylic mimics wool and plastic brushes replace natural brooms.

 Fibres (and then yarns and ultimately fabrics) can be can be natural, synthetic or chemically produced hybrid called regenerated fibres.

 Know Your Fibres

 Coarse Fibres for rope, string, sacking and industrial uses include: